 Phishing and spear phishing serve similar illicit purposes, even though spear phishing attacks target many more people.
 While spear phishing emails are sent to a select group or an individual, phishing emails target a large group of people.

-By limiting the targets, the spear phisher can include personal information such as the target’s first name, financial document, or job title, making the malicious emails seem trustworthy.
+By limiting the targets, the spear phisher can include personal information such as the target’s first name, financial documents, or job title, making the malicious emails seem trustworthy.

 Whaling